Accurate enough to discuss

 Final images should live in the right client room so the team can find the approved version later.

-ARQ connects the render queue, QA checks, review board, and client-room library so final images are easier to trust and retrieve.
+ARQ connects render production, automatic possible-drift checks, human approval, and the client-room library so final images are easier to trust and retrieve.